rdeforest/eforth/programming/eForth/README.md

 The VM encapsulates the protocol which is 'normally' implemented in hardware.
 It implements the processor, memory, I/O, etc., of a physical computer.
+Version 1 will be CoffeeScript/JavaScript.
+Version 2 will be WebAssembly.

 ### CPU